XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.8.3 Return

-- result (ndarray) - A 5-dimension numpy array indicating the result table with indivisual id, origin_location (latitude and longitude), dest_location (latitude and longitude) and the trip_id.
+- result (ndarray) - A 5-dimension numpy array indicating the result table with individual id, origin_location (latitude and longitude), dest_location (latitude and longitude) and the trip_id.

 #### 2.1.9 Max Distance From Home

 ##### 2.1.9.1 Description

-Compute the maximum distance (in kilometers) traveled from their home location by a set of individuals in a TrajDataFrame.
+Compute the maximum distance (in kilometers) traveled from their home location by a set of individuals.
 The most frequency location in nighttime is the location of home.

 ##### 2.1.9.2 Arguments